 I remember reading about Frank Blake when he was Home Depot’s CEO.
 He routinely visited Home Depot stores around the country.
 I liked how he dealt with and addressed the problems he would encounter during his visits.
 His style and methods reminded me of something that I still believe is a key to good leadership.

-Frank Blake is obviously a “systems thinker” and he led like a systems thinker.
+Frank Blake is obviously a “systems thinker,” and he led like a systems thinker.

-It’s one thing to say you’re a systems thinker; it’s another thing to actually lead like one.
-During his visits, Frank would never make “store related” comments.
+It’s one thing to say you’re a systems thinker; it’s another thing actually to lead like one.
+During his visits, Frank would never make “store-related” comments.
 He chose, rather, to focus on the big picture (systems issues).

 As the senior leader, the fact is I like my job too much to fire the one to blame … the guy in the mirror.